javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 alert( 0xFF ); // 255 (the same, case doesn't matter)
 ```

-Binary and octal numeral systems are rarely used, but also supported using `0b` and `0o` prefixes:
+Binary and octal numeral systems are rarely used, but also supported using the `0b` and `0o` prefixes:

 ```js run